HirunaIlukpitiya/thyaga_auction-system/README.md

 - `201 CREATED` - Bid placed successfully with bid details
 - `400 BAD REQUEST` - If bid amount is below minimum or auction is closed

-For complete API documentation with all possible response codes and schemas, access the Swagger UI at `http://localhost:8080/swagger-ui/index.html` when the application is running.